Stillwater–Ngākawau line: Operation

-Before the line was completed, mixed trains operated on sections open for service, and between August 1936 and August 1938 a daily morning railcar service was provided from Hokitika on the Ross Branch to Reefton and return by a diminutive Midland railcar.
+Before the line was completed, mixed trains operated on sections open for service.
+During the 1917 coal strike, trains between Inangahua and Reefton were suspended.
+By 1927 one report said that part of the line had lost most of its passengers to motor vehicles.
+When Inangahua first appeared in the annual reports, 3 years later, it only sold 300 tickets in the year.
+In 1926 the Minister said local services between Greymouth and Inangahua had been speeded up in keeping with the course followed on the main lines.
+Between August 1936 and August 1938 a daily morning railcar service was provided from Hokitika on the Ross Branch to Reefton and return by a diminutive Midland railcar.
 Once the line was completed Vulcan railcars operated from Westport to Stillwater, where they connected with services to Christchurch, and a local service ran between Greymouth and Reefton.
-From 7 September 1942 there were two railcars each way between Greymouth and Westport, taking a little over 3½ hours.
+From 7 September 1942 there were two railcars each way between Greymouth and Westport, taking 3hr 28min from Greymouth.
+It was seen as a means of saving rubber and petrol during wartime.
 The poor roads in the region meant there was more demand for a passenger service than on many other rural routes in New Zealand that lost their passenger services by 1940, but road upgrades led to increasing competition from the private car and all passenger services on the line ceased in 1967, due to the deteriorating mechanical condition of the railcars.